Mastery (2012) offers a review and guide on the steps that it takes to achieve mastery at anything you choose.

 There’s a point in which he suggests you become your worst critic.

-That’s true, just make sure you develop a growth mindset and an antifragile ego, or your risk bringing your mood an self esteem way too low.
+That’s true, just make sure you develop a growth mindset and an antifragile ego, or your risk bringing your mood and self-esteem way too low.